-The general premise of NBA Top Shot Moments are collectible trading cards based on players in the National Basketball Association or NBA.
-In reality the trading cards feature more than just a photo and some statistics about each player, with a shot video also included, usually of their best performance in a game.
+The general premise of NBA Top Shot Moments is collectable trading cards based on players in the National Basketball Association or NBA.
+In reality, the trading cards feature more than just a photo and some statistics about each player, with a shot video also included, usually of their best performance in a game.

 The players are released in different “sets”, these are usually highly stylized and based around a certain theme, such as “MVP Moves” & “Conference Semifinals” then inside these packs players are given rarities which then dictate how many editions of that “Moment” have been created.

-Crypto Kitties is a game which allows users to trade virtual cats called “Crypto Kitties” enabling users to buy and sell cats, play games and create collections to earn rewards.
+Crypto Kitties is a game that allows users to trade virtual cats called “Crypto Kitties” enabling users to buy and sell cats, play games and create collections to earn rewards.

 The game states that “Each cat is one-of-a-kind and 100% owned by you; it cannot be replicated, taken away, or destroyed”.
 This is made possible due to the nature of the Blockchain and NFT’s.
 The robust nature of the Blockchain means that elements/blocks can’t simply be destroyed as they are connected to other blocks in a chain.